junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 **Implanon**

-has 1 tube and prevents pregnancy for 3 years.
+Implanon has 1 tube and prevents pregnancy for 3 years.

 Norplant has 6 tubes and prevents pregnancy for 5 to 7 years.